81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

 If you are breastfeeding, you have probably wondered at least once whether you are producing enough milk for your little one or if you are underfeeding them.
 It is totally understandable, and almost all nursing mothers will have this exact concern.
 It’s natural to worry about the growth of our babies, but you shouldn’t let it stress you out.

 In case you notice a decrease in supply, know that it will not stay that way and it can be increased back.
 Setting out with an optimistic mindset is the very first step to take!

 Some mothers start out having high production which slowly decreases and becomes low.
 Some can’t produce enough and have to supplement the lack of milk with formula instead.
-Over the years, researches have shown that breastfeeding actually requires a proper tactic!
+Over the years, researchers have found that so many factors may affect breast milk supply.

-What if we say there are various things like your confinement diet plan that can help in boosting your milk production?
+What if we say there are various things like your confinement diet plan that may help boost your milk production?
 That’s right!
-If the correct measures are followed, you will most likely see an increase in your milk production.
+If the correct measures are followed, you may see an increase in your milk production.

 Demand & Supply